Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations: Group Lasso Selection and Estimation

 \begin{remark} Often, invertibility of $Q$ and $Q_\t$ relies on their convergence to nonsingular population counterparts.\footnote{This is standard in fixed-dimension models, and has been used for diverging-dimensions parametric models \cite{He-Shao2000_JMA} and nonparametrics \cite{Newey1997_JoE,Huang2003_AoS,Cattaneo-Farrell2013_JoE,Belloni-etal2015_JoE,Chen-Christensen2015_JoE}.
-The eigenvalue assumptions employed in those works are conceptually the same as the the restricted eigenvalues used here, only restricted to the $p<n$ case.} Some of the papers cited above verify conditions on the restricted and sparse eigenvalues by just this approach.
-Our theorems can be restated in this way by conditioning on the event that $Q$ and $Q_\t$ are close to their counterparts in the appropriate sense, and adjusting the probability with which the conclusions hold.
+The eigenvalue assumptions employed in those works are conceptually the same as the the restricted eigenvalues used here, only restricted to the $p<n$ case.} Some of the papers cited use this approach and our results can be restated in this way by conditioning on the event that $Q$ and $Q_\t$ are close to their counterparts in the appropriate sense, and adjusting the probability with which the conclusions hold.
 We instead take bounds to be infinite if the minimum eigenvalues are zero. \end{remark}